zero-functional/zero-functional/README.md

 check(@[@[1,2],@[3],@[4,5,6]] --> indexedFlatten()            == @[(0,1),(1,2),(0,3),(0,4),(1,5),(2,6)])
 check(@[@[1,2],@[3],@[4,5,6]] --> flatten() --> map((idx,it)) == @[(0,1),(1,2),(2,3),(3,4),(4,5),(5,6)])
 ```
-Note that as in the other `indexed` commands the tuples are named tuples and the index is also accessible via `.idx` and the actual item with `.item`.
+Note that as in the other `indexed` commands the tuples are named tuples and the index is also accessible via `.idx` and the actual element with `.elem`.

 ### combinations